Mxol1s1/YouTubeDownloader/README.md

 # YouTube Video Downloader App

 This is a simple YouTube video downloader app built in Python using custom Tkinter GUI.
 The application allows users to enter a YouTube video URL into a text input field and download the video by clicking a download button.
 Once the video is downloaded, its location on the device is provided by the app.
+If more than one video is being downloaded videos are queued and downloaded in sequence.

 ## Table of Contents
 - [Requirements](#requirements)